How To Print Labels: A Comprehensive Guide

 In the Paper Tray

 Separate your labels before loading them into the printer tray.
-Label sheets can sometimes stick together making it hard for them to feed through individually.
+Both A4 and Letter label sheets can sometimes stick together making it hard for them to feed through individually.
 You should also stack them neatly and evenly in the printer tray so they feed in as straight as possible.

 If you printed your labels and something is a little off, the following tips should help.
 None of these steps are highly technical, but they do involve changing computer and/or printer settings.
 If you have any questions throughout the process, you can always call our customer service team for assistance.